wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'tormented sinners for generations',
     'started wailing for the salvation of sinners', 'joined the Church',
-    'became cursed to repeat a sisyphian task',
+    'became cursed to repeat a sisyphean task',

   ];